Security News

 Same as --force-rollback-to-latest-common-snapshot (see above), except that additionally, if no common snapshot is selected, then delete all destination snapshots before starting replication, and proceed without aborting.
 Without the --force* flags, the destination dataset is treated as append-only, hence no destination snapshot that already exists is deleted, and instead the operation is aborted with an error when encountering a conflicting snapshot.

-Analogy: --force-rollback-to-latest-snapshot is a tiny hammer, whereas --force-rollback-to-latest-common-snapshot is a medium sized hammer, and --force is a large hammer.
+Analogy: --force-rollback-to-latest-snapshot is a tiny hammer, whereas --force-rollback-to-latest-common-snapshot is a medium sized hammer, --force is a large hammer, and --force-destroy-dependents is a very large hammer.
 Consider using the smallest hammer that can fix the problem.
 No hammer is ever used by default.

 --force-unmount